SMPyBandits/SMPyBandits/README.md

 ----

 ### :boom: Warning
-- This work is still **experimental**!
+- This work is still **experimental** even if [it is well tested and stable](https://travis-ci.org/SMPyBandits/SMPyBandits)!
 It's [active research](https://github.com/SMPyBandits/SMPyBandits/graphs/contributors).
 It should be completely bug free and every single module/file should work perfectly (as [this pylint log](main_pylint_log.txt) and [this other one](main_pylint3_log.txt) says), but bugs are sometimes hard to spot so if you encounter any issue, [please fill a bug ticket](https://github.com/SMPyBandits/SMPyBandits/issues/new).
-- Whenever I add a new feature, I run experiments to check that nothing is broken.
+- Whenever I add a new feature, I run experiments [to check that nothing is broken](https://travis-ci.org/SMPyBandits/SMPyBandits) (and [Travis CI](https://travis-ci.org/SMPyBandits/SMPyBandits) helps too).
 But *there is no unittest* (I don't have time).
 You would have to trust me :sunglasses:!
 - This project is NOT meant to be a library that you can use elsewhere, but a research tool.
-In particular, I don't take ensure that any of the Python modules can be imported from another directory than the main directory.

 ## Contributing?
 > I don't except issues or pull requests on this project, but you are welcome to.

 Contributions (issues, questions, pull requests) are of course welcome, but this project is and will stay a personal environment designed for quick research experiments, and will never try to be an industry-ready module for applications of Multi-Armed Bandits algorithms.
 If you want to contribute, please have a look to the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file, and if you want to be more seriously involved, read the [CODE_OF_CONDUCT.md](.github/CODE_OF_CONDUCT.md) file.

 - You are welcome to [submit an issue](https://github.com/SMPyBandits/SMPyBandits/issues/new), if it was not previously answered,